-I. The races are open only to canoes belonging to the A.C.A.
-Each canoe must be sailed or paddled by a member of the Association.
-Prizes will belong to the owners of the winning canoes, whether sailed or paddled by their owners or by other members.
+I. The races are open only to cances belonging to the A.C.A.
+Each cance must be sailed or paddled by a member of the Association.
+Prizes will belong to the owners of the winning cances, whether sailed or paddled by their owners or by other members.
 2. Entries may be made up to the hour of starting.
 3. The following classification and rule for time allowance has been adopted for 1881:

-Ist.-Paddling, undecked canoes.
+Ist.-PADDLING, UNDECKED CANOES.
+No time

 a.
 Birch and Rice Lake Canoes.
+No time

 b.
-Decked Canoes, built for paddling only. allowance.
-2d.-Sallable Paddling Canoes.
+Decked Canoes, built for paddling only. allowance. ad.-SAILABLE PADDLING CANOES.

 Rob Roy, Ringleader, American Traveling Canoes.
-In paddling races to have an allowance of twenty secetc.
-In paddling races to have an allowance of twenty seconds per mile.
+In paddling races to have an allowance of twenty sec etc.

+etc. In paddling races to have an allowance of twenty sec-onds per mile.
 3d.
-Salling and Paddling Canoes.

-Nautilus No. 3, Shadow, Jersey Blue, Racine, etc. In paddling races to have an allowance of forty seconds per mile over first class, and twenty seconds per mile over first class, and twenty seconds per mile over second class.
-Canoes in any class exceeding fourteen feet in length shall give an allowance of ten seconds per mile to those of the same class for each foot of length in excess of fourteen feet, seven inches beam; to be propelled by a single-diaced paddle.
+SAILING AND PADDLING CANOES.
+Nautilus No. 3, Shadow, Jersey Blue, Racine, etc. In paddling races to have an allowance of forty seconds per mile over first class, and twenty seconds per mile over sec-ond class.
+Canoes in any class exceeding fourteen feet in length shall give an allowance of ten seconds per mile to those of the same class for each foot of length in excess of fourteen feet, seven inches beam; to be propelled by a single-Diadeu paddle.
+B.-DOUBLE HUNTING CANOE RACE.
+Distance, one mile, with two paddlers.
+Canoe not to be more than six-teen feet long, and not less than thirty inches beam.
+In other respects, the same as single hunting canoe.
+4. The paddle must not be used in a sailing race except for back strokes, and for steering in the case of canoes without a rudder.
+In all paddling races, except those under "Special Rules for Hunting Canoes," the double-bladed paddle is to be used.
+5. Stake-boats must be passed on the starboard side of canoes, unless otherwise ordered by Regatta Com-mittee.